 01

-Regranulates are dedicated exclusively to packaging used in the non-food industry.
+Regranulates are designed exclusively for the production of packaging used in the non-food sector.

 02

-What is the recommended proportion of regranulates in the total raw material composition of the packaging?
+What is the recommended amount of regranulates added in the overall raw material composition of the packaging?

-At Plast-Box, the maximum recommended proportion of regranulates in bucket production is 60%.
-The lid and plastic handle are made only from original plastic; they considerably differ visually from the PIR/PCR bucket in the same colour.
-Our experience suggests using a lid in a different colour to avoid colour differences.
+At Plast-Box, the maximum recommended addition of regranulates in bucket production is up to 60%.
+The lid and plastic handle are only made from virgin materials, and will therefore differ significantly in appearance from the bucket made of PIR/PCR using the same colorant.
+Our experience suggests using a cover in a different colour to avoid colour discrepancies.

 03